-Beth Floyd, the winningest coach in Wilmington College softball history, enters her 11th season as head coach of the program in 2018.
+Beth Floyd, the winningest coach in Wilmington College softball history, enters her 14th season as head softball coach in 2021.

 Floyd is also an associate director of athletics at Wilmington with primary oversight of scheduling, event management and compliance.
 She also assists Vice President for Athletic Administration and Director of Athletics Terry Rupert in other areas of managing the College’s 20 varsity athletic programs.

-Since arriving at Wilmington prior to the 2008 season, Floyd has led the Fightin’ Quakers to six double-digit win campaigns as well as the program’s first winning season with a 20-16 record in 2013.
+Since arriving at Wilmington prior to the 2008 season, Floyd has led the Fightin’ Quakers to eight double-digit win campaigns as well as the program’s first winning season this century with a 20-16 record in 2013.
 Wilmington finished in a tie for seventh place in the rigorous Ohio Athletic Conference (OAC) the following season, also a program best.
+Seven years later, Floyd guided the Quakers an 18-14 campaign and a seventh-place mark in OAC competition.

 Floyd came to Wilmington from Fairfield High School where she was the director of athletics and head softball coach.
 She compiled a 171-73 record in nine years as while leading the Lions to four Southern Hills League (SHL) titles, nine sectional championships two district crowns and one appearance in the state quarterfinals.
 Floyd was named SHL Coach of the Year three times.

-A 1993 graduate of University of Rio Grande, Floyd resides in Dayton.
+A 1993 graduate of University of Rio Grande, Floyd resides in Greenfield.